kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ### Step 2: Create an input

-To restrict or specify from which resources logs should be included an input spec can be defined optionally, if selection mechanisms for application logs on Namespace or container level are needed.
+If you need selection mechanisms for application logs on Namespace or container level, you can use an input spec to restrict or specify from which resources logs are included.
-Defining an input can be omitted entireley to collect from all Namespaces, except the system Namespaces `kube-system`, `istio-system`, `kyma-system`, and `kyma-integration`, which are excluded by default.
+If you don't define any input, it's collected from all Namespaces, except the system Namespaces `kube-system`, `istio-system`, `kyma-system`, and `kyma-integration`, which are excluded by default.

 ```yaml
 kind: LogPipeline